-Dirty Secrets of the Pet Food IndustryUpdated: August 25, 2016Holistic Pet Care
+Dirty Secrets of the Pet Food IndustryUpdated: May 05, 2017Holistic Pet Care

-We’ve all seen it on TV and printed in magazines – advertisements for commercially manufactured, highly processed cans and bags of pet food.
+We’ve all seen it on TV and printed in magazines.
+Advertisements for commercially manufactured, highly processed cans and bags of unhealthy pet food.

 Such ads have become a fixture in our media, an integral aspect of our culture for decades.
 They always seem to depict the happiest, most contented people, along with the healthiest looking, most beautiful, vibrant, clear eyed, glossy coated, friendly, lovable and adorable cats and dogs imaginable.